The Camera Obscura Timeline ... up to the invention of Photography

 1604

-The term "camera obscura" was first used by the German astronomer and mathematician Johannes Kepler (1571-1630) who used a darkened tent.
-Kepler paused his other work the year before to focus on optical theory.
-The resulting manuscript, presented to the emperor on January 1, 1604, was published as 'Astronomiae Pars Optica' (The Optical Part of Astronomy).
+The term 'Camera Obscura' is first used by the German astronomer and mathematician Johannes Kepler (1571-1630) who uses a darkened tent.
+Kepler pauses his other work the year before to focus on optical theory.

-He also extended his study of optics to the human eye, and is generally considered by neuroscientists to be the first to recognize that images are projected inverted and reversed by the eye's lens onto the retina.
+He also extends his study of optics to the human eye, and is generally considered by neuroscientists to be the first to recognize that images are projected inverted and reversed by the eye's lens onto the retina.

 ...
 I will leave to the Physicists to discuss.